sahilkhoja23/Spark-App/README.md

 # Spark: Crowdfunding for a Cause
-Hack made for 2015 Money2020 Hackathon.
+Swift Hack made for the 2015 Money2020 Hackathon.

 ## Pitch Summary